MileHacker Logo

 Capri Campania, Italy Travel Guide

-A visit to Capri has an opportunity to experience the famed Italian "dolce vita."
-You learn about ancient Roman sites, cruise past imposing rock formations, or simply relax with a refreshing limoncello.
-Whether you seek adventure on hiking trails, tranquility in secluded gardens, or the buzz of great-end boutiques, Capri delivers it all.
+A visit to Capri has a chance to experience the famed Italian "dolce vita."
+You come across roman-era sites, cruise past imposing rock formations, or simply relax with a refreshing limoncello.
+Whether you're looking for adventure on hiking trails, tranquility in secluded gardens, or the buzz of major-end boutiques, Capri delivers it all.
 Of the island compact size makes it perfect for exploration, yet it holds enough depth for many days.
 Here, natural splendor and sophisticated culture combine for a truly special trip.

 Capri at a Glance